isomerpages/nlb-eyeonasia/_china-share-youngpeople/13-yangshan-oil-storage.md

 ---
-layout: leftnav-page-content
-title: Student observations on the largest crude oil storage and transport facility in the region
+title: 'Student observations on the largest crude oil storage and transport facility in the region'
 permalink: /china/share/what-young-people-say/yangshan-oil-storage/
-breadcrumb: Student observations on the largest crude oil storage and transport facility in the region
+breadcrumb: 'Student observations on the largest crude oil storage and transport facility in the region'
-collection_name: china-share-youngpeople

 ---

 <img src="\images\china-youngpeople\yangshan-oil-storage.jpg" alt="yangshan oil storage" style="width:800px;" />